Who are friends of Eastville park?

 We are very lucky to have lots of keen wildlife photographers in Eastville Park so we create a calendar of some of the best photos.
 Local sales of the calendar have raised over £1000 in 2017 and 2018 to fund projects in the park.
 Look out for the next calendar at the end of the year.

 We are also planning a Heritage Lottery Fund bid.
 This is likely to require a great deal of time and effort from many volunteers, and work closely with consultants to guide the process.
-If you want to help us with our bid, we’d love to hear from you!
+If you would like to help us with our bid, we’d love to hear from you!

 How can I join in?